Plain English Summary

 Approximately 45% of all Dutch people experience one form of domestic violence (DV) during their lifetime.
 Domestic violence can be defined as 'any incident of threatening behavior, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been an intimate partner, family member, friend or otherwise closely involved.
 Recent studies have found a high prevalence of domestic violence among female and male psychiatric patients.
 Results from the Dutch nationwide study on victimization in psychiatric patients suggest a 6 fold increase of domestic violence in severe mental illness patients as compared to the general population.
 Domestic violence can result in anxiety, depression, post-traumatic stress disorder, addiction and psychosis.
 However, domestic violence in psychiatric patients is often not detected.
 Only around 10-30% of cases are detected by psychiatric service providers.
 Research has shown that identification of victims of domestic violence by health care professionals can increase with training and organizational change within health care systems.
-With the BRAVE (Better Reduction through Assessment of Violence and Evaluation) study we will train and educate professionals in health care on domestic violence and strengthen referral pathways to and from specialized services in domestic violence.
-By doing this, we aim to improve detection and referral rates of domestic violence and eventually reduce victimization of psychiatric patients.
+The aim of this study is to train and educate professionals in health care on domestic violence and strengthen referral pathways to and from specialized services in domestic violence.
+By doing this, the aim is to improve detection and referral rates of domestic violence and eventually reduce victimization of psychiatric patients.

 Who can participate?

-The study will include CMH service teams: FACT teams (Functional Assertive Community Treatment) which are teams specialized in outreaching health care.
+The study includes CMH service teams: FACT teams (Functional Assertive Community Treatment) which are teams specialized in outreaching health care.
 All FACT-teams operating in Rotterdam and around are eligible for inclusion.
-The FACT teams all have approximately 200-250 patients with severe mental illness in their care.
+The FACT teams all have about 200-250 patients with severe mental illness in their care.
 One FACT team consists of a psychiatrist, psychologist, social psychiatric nurses and social workers.

 What does the study involve?

-The BRAVE intervention (or programme) is made up of 8-hours of training for 12 FACT teams on domestic violence, a 6 hour training of DV professionals at GGD Rijnmond about psychiatric patients, and a pathways for referrals back and forth between FACT teams and DV professionals at GGD Rijnmond (Municipal services specializing in specializing in domestic violence).
-FACT teams are randomized into 12 intervention, and 12 control teams.
-The control teams will give care as usual.
-We assess the referral rates and detection rates of cases of domestic violence over the period of one year from the start of the intervention.
-At the end of the study, we compare the number of detected cases of domestic violence and the number of referrals to the services for domestic violence of the intervention teams with the control teams.
-To evaluate the feasibility, sustainability and acceptance of the intervention, we interview a purposive sample of members of the FACT teams from the intervention group and the control group as well as some people from the teams working at GGD Rijnmond.
+The BRAVE intervention (or programme) is made up of 8-hours of training for 12 FACT teams on domestic violence, a 6 hour training of DV professionals at GGD Rijnmond about psychiatric patients, and a pathways for referrals back and forth between FACT teams and DV professionals at GGD Rijnmond (municipal services specializing in specializing in domestic violence).
+FACT teams are randomly allocated into 12 intervention and 12 control teams.
+The control teams give care as usual.
+The referral rates and detection rates of cases of domestic violence are assessed over the period of one year from the start of the intervention.
+At the end of the study, the number of detected cases of domestic violence and the number of referrals to the services for domestic violence are compared.
+To evaluate the feasibility, sustainability and acceptance of the intervention, a sample of members of the FACT teams from the intervention group and the control group as well as some people from the teams working at GGD Rijnmond are interviewed.

 What are the possible risks and benefits of participating?

-We hope that by an increase of detection of domestic violence, patients will be referred to the GGD Rijnmond teams faster and that they’ll receive fitting care regarding domestic violence.
-We also hope that, in time, the risk of domestic violence against psychiatric patients will decrease and that the burden for psychiatric patients being victimized by domestic violence will decrease.
+It is hoped that by an increase of detection of domestic violence, patients will be referred to the GGD Rijnmond teams faster and that they’ll receive fitting care regarding domestic violence.
+It is also hoped that, in time, the risk of domestic violence against psychiatric patients will decrease and that the burden for psychiatric patients being victimized by domestic violence will decrease.
 Adverse events will be reported.